-Dumping your current mobile service provider isn’t always as simple as calling up and cancelling.
+Dumping your current cell phone service provider isn’t always as simple as calling up and cancelling.

-Especially if you have an expensive mobile or multiple lines.
+Especially if you have an expensive smartphone or multiple lines.

 So What Is an Early Termination Fee Exactly?

-When a network gives you a discount on a phone or allows you to make payments, they often require a contract in exchange.
+When a carrier gives you a discount on a phone or allows you to make payments, they often require a contract in exchange.

 In most cases, these contracts are two years long.
-Networks use this to ensure that they make back the money they gave you for signing up.
+Carriers use this to ensure that they make back the money they gave you for signing up.

 According to Wikipedia: